4e6anenk0/settings_provider/README.md

 The `settings_provider` separates settings into local settings (delegated to the Shared Preference storage or other local storage) and equivalent current session settings.
 The `settings_provider` tries to keep settings synchronized between these levels.
 For this, the entire configuration is described in `Property()` objects, which are immutable, constant and declarative.
 Also, `settings_provider` automatically creates the required settings both locally (optionaly) and in the current session.

 All interaction with the settings happens through the `SettingsController`.
+All interaction with the scenarios happens through the `ScenarioController`.

 ## Usage